Architecting Search Across Petabyte-Scale Genomic Sequence

 The DATA Scholar will deliver useful, working, sustainable, scalable search methodologies to the bioinformatics community.
 The tools will enable search strategies against petabyte-scale, cloud-based SRA data and support identification of genetic patterns associated with biological, environmental and/or clinical attributes.
 The Scholar will also be asked to communicate findings in workshops, scientific conferences, and publications.

 About the work: Cloud compute offers powerful search and discovery opportunities.
-For the first time, the full 13PB corpus of SRA is available for computational search.
+For the first time, the more than 36PB corpus of SRA is available for computational search.
 This creates exciting discovery opportunities, and the Scholar’s work will pioneer detection of novel microbial species and genes and a deeper biological understanding of genomic variation, gene expression, functional genomics, bioinformatics methods development.
 Search algorithms for SRA will be a significant positive driver for biological discovery and high-impact health outcomes.
 See BLAST for an example.

-The recent replication of SRA content into commercial cloud platforms now offers the possibility of developing methods to execute sequence-based searches, including those that involve machine-learning or other AI approaches, across the entire corpus of SRA data.
+The recent replication of SRA content into commercial cloud platforms now offers the possibility of developing methods to execute sequence-based searches, including those that involve machine learning or other artificial intelligence approaches, across the entire corpus of SRA data.
 Ultimately, these methods should enable the correlation of sequence patterns across samples with biological and environmental conditions.

 Datasets involved: SRA is a publicly accessible, comprehensive, petabyte-scale, archive of sequence data from all kingdoms of life: virus, archaea, bacteria, and eukaryotes, including human.
 Data in the SRA are generated, deposited, and used by researchers around the world doing wide-ranging types of basic biological and clinical research.
 Data in SRA are typically used to support reproduction of published results or for mining of new or alternate information from existing datasets.